The most effective leaders are self-aware leaders. If you are currently in a leadership role…

 The visibility you gain from doing informational interviews leads you to pop into someone’s mind when there is an opening at the company.
 In this way, an opportunity may come your way without ever having been posted in a formal job announcement.
 In a similar fashion, if you speak with people in the company you currently work for about their job functions, you stand a chance of being considered when a job opens in a different department than you currently work.

-Most people, especially in manufacturing environments, do not know about informational interviews.
+Many people do not know about informational interviews.
 By doing informational interviews, you will stand out from the crowd.

 How to Ask for an Informational Interview